PaperPrototype/Intro-Coding-and-Computers/03 - C/Lecture/english.md

 }
 ```

-The `character` variable has a type of `char`.
-We use single quotes `''` around ASCII characters, and double quotes `""` around *strings* of characters (aka words / phrases).
+The `character` variable has a type of `char` which is the ASCII type.
+We use single quotes `''` around ASCII characters (whereas we use double quotes `""` around *strings* of ASCII characters).

-The type for ASCII characters is `char`.

-Make sure to run this code to see what it prints.
+Run this code to see what it prints.

 # Conditions
 Delete all your previous code (or if you don't want to then make a new repl).
 Now write this code.